Applies to: All products

 If you are still having issues, disable all networking in the device manager.

-Some utilities that have been installed on your computer will may have added tasks to the windows Scheduled Task list, not all installers will tell you before adding tasks to this list and if any of these cut in while you are making music/recording they can interrupt the audio stream.
+Some utilities that have been installed on your computer will have added tasks to the Windows Scheduled Task list, not all installers will tell you before adding tasks to this list and if any of these cut in while you are making music/recording they can interrupt the audio stream.

 Open the Scheduled Tasks window (Start/Programs/Accessories/System Tools/) double click on any tasks in the list and make sure they are not scheduled to cut in when you are using your computer for audio.